sommerlukas/toy-tensor-language/doc/language.md

 matrix <int> [?, 6]
 ```

 Next to these explicit types, the language implictly uses a `range` type.
-It is
+The
+`range` type represents a range of integer numbers from a given start
-however not possible to define variables of `range` type and the use of values
+(inclusive) to a given end (exclusive).
+It is however not possible to define
+variables of `range` type and the use of values of `range` type is limited to
-of `range` type is limited to specific language constructs.
+specific language constructs.

 ## Structure of a Program